 8. Make the Most of Mnemonics

 Let’s face it: Japanese is extremely different from English.
 They developed in completely different parts of the world, were subjected to different influences and evolved in different ways.
 But there’s a brilliant ray of light to make memorizing all those new symbols and words a snap: mnemonics!

 What’s a mnemonic?
 Simply put, a mnemonic device is a tool to help people remember vast amounts of information.
 This ranges from rhymes to images to songs— anything can serve as a mnemonic device, as long as it helps you recall whatever you’ve been learning.
-Think of the alphabet song, or PEMDAS and FOIL in mathematics.
-(I always called FOIL the “FAIL method”—a mnemonic device for a mnemonic device!)
+Think of the alphabet song or PEMDAS in mathematics.
 These are types of mnemonic devices.

 Mnemonics will save your life when you’re first starting out, and plenty of mnemonic devices exist for helping newcomers learn Japanese hiragana, katakana and especially kanji.

 - The character ん looks like the letter n, so you know that ん makes the “n” sound.

 - In kanji, 話 means “speak,” and is comprised of the radicals 言 (to say) and 舌 (tongue).
 Put them together, and you get “to say with the tongue”—AKA “speak!”

 Of course, you can make the most of the dozens of mnemonics out there.
 But an even more effective way to commit Japanese to memory is by creating your own.
 Here are some suggestions to help you get started:

 - Create a song about grammar rules.

 - The textbook series “Adventures in Japanese” has a wonderful song to help memorize て forms, to the tune of “O Christmas Tree.”

 - Use a spelling device to remember the order of Japanese vowels.

 Don’t be afraid to get creative.
 As long as whatever you use helps you correctly recall information, it works!

 One of the simplest ways to train your brain to use a foreign language is to think in a foreign language.
 This requires some conscious effort, but all you have to do is look and think.
 No textbook necessary!